carlos-molina/contraval/README.md

    sufficient funds, and so on.

-A well designed contracts that meant to reliable need to account for these potentail situations.
+A smart contract that is meant to be reliable needs to account for these potentail situations.
-Thus the smart contract code that deals with the normal (ideal) execution of the smart contract needs to be complemented with code for dealing with abnormal (exceptional) executions.
+Thus the smart contract code that deals with the normal (ideal) execution needs to be complemented with code that deals with abnormal (exceptional) executions.
 That is, the smart contract need to be able to follow **plan B** (contingency) when **plan A** does not work.